MasterJ-06/MasterJ-06/README.md

 - 👋 Hi, I’m @MasterJ-06
 - 👀 I’m an explorer, developer, tinkerer and so much more.
 I’m here to learn.
 I started out by learning Node.js.
-This lead me to learn HTML, Javascript, Python, C++ and C#.
+This led me to learn HTML, Javascript, Python, C++ and C#.
 This is just a snippet of what I’m up to.
 - 🌱 I’m currently learning C++
 <!--- - 📫 How to reach me ... --->